-boAt Airdopes 138 uses Bluetooth 5.0+EDR while boAt Airdopes 141 Neo supports Bluetooth 5.3, which can impact connectivity stability and efficiency.
+Overall, both headphones are feature-rich and cater to users looking for a combination of sound quality, comfort, and wireless convenience. boAt Airdopes 138 uses Bluetooth 5.0+EDR while boAt Airdopes 141 Neo supports Bluetooth 5.3, which can impact connectivity stability and efficiency.
 The driver size differs between the two (13 mm vs 10 mm), which can influence sound depth, bass response, and overall audio clarity.
-Both models provide a wide frequency range, delivering a balanced audio experience across different types of content.
 Both headphones are designed for comfort and can be used for extended listening sessions without major discomfort.
 Battery life varies between the two (3 / 12 Hours vs 7 / 50 Hours), which affects how long you can use them on a single charge.
-From a usability standpoint, both models provide a reliable and premium headphone experience.
-Both models feature noise cancellation, helping reduce background noise for a more immersive listening experience.
-If you're comparing boAt Airdopes 138 and boAt Airdopes 141 Neo, both models offer a strong combination of sound performance, comfort, and modern wireless features.
+Both models feature noise cancellation, helping reduce background noise for a more immersive listening experience. boAt Airdopes 138 and boAt Airdopes 141 Neo are well-known options in the wireless headphone segment, offering a balance of audio quality, battery performance, and smart features.
+Both models provide a wide frequency range, delivering a balanced audio experience across different types of content.

 Top Differences